d3p1/img2pxl/README.md

 ## Introduction

-Just a cool image to pixel effect.
+An image to pixel transformation with motion effect.

 > [!NOTE]
 > This library was inspired by these excellent tutorials: